 Now that you have a basic premise of what is study.com and what the company does, we can jump straight into the actual Study.com review.
 Let’s begin by talking about just how (and if) easy it is to use and navigate the platform, and whether or not it doesn’t lack in the visual department.

 Take advantage of 100% free online Degrees and Certificates on Coursera & master your skills.
 Follow this Coursera coupon link to access the courses.

 Ease of Use

-A websites usage (as strange as the term might sound) is going to be the first (or one of the first) thing that you’ll notice when you search for the company online and enter its main landing page.
+A website's usability (as strange as the term might sound) is going to be the first (or one of the first) thing that you’ll notice when you search for the company online, and enter its homepage.
 First impressions matter - this is why a lot of websites have very flashy and fun-to-use front pages, but as soon as you navigate further into the site, you’re left heavily disappointed.